Discovering Process Models With Long-Term Dependencies While Providing Guarantees and Filtering Infrequent Behavior Patterns: Discussion and future work

-Fitness metrics diverging significantly from what has been proposed so far may be useful depending on the quality aspects a potential user is interested in.
-However, to utilize the performance optimization enabled by the eST-Miners complete candidate tree, they must satisfy the monotonicity properties discussed in Section~\ref{sec:fm:fitness}.
-Straightforward relaxations of aggregated fitness such as the average, mean or harmonic mean of the individual fitness of a place's transitions do not satisfy this requirement.

 Another interesting topic to investigate is the removal of activities that are no longer part of the replayable event log.
-In particular, when using combined fitness, this straightforward approach to guarantee deadlock-freeness of the returned may be unnecessarily strict: the removed activity may not be the reason for the trace being unfitting and may not be included in a deadlock at all.
+In particular, when using combined fitness, this straightforward approach to guarantee deadlock-freeness of the returned model is unnecessarily strict: the removed activity may not be the reason for the trace being unfitting and may not be included in a deadlock at all.
 Future work includes the investigation of alternative approaches for deadlock detection and prevention that may keep such activities as part of the model.

-When using relative or absolute fitness, the fitness definition on the local level is naturally extended to the fitness definition on the global level, i.e., a fraction of replayable traces.
-When using aggregated fitness this is no longer the case.
-This makes the use of the algorithm less intuitive for the user, complicates implicit place removal, and, due to the more constraining nature of aggregated fitness, imposes somewhat harder requirements for places to satisfy than when using absolute or relative fitness with the same value of $\tau$.
-A strategy to consolidate the two views on fitness or the investigation of the impact of using two different fitness thresholds seems worthwhile.

 We proposed and evaluated several delta adaption strategies.
 Unfortunately, no reliable conclusions can be drawn from the experiments performed so far.
-In particular, the choice between sigmoid and linear adaption functions does not seem to be very impactful for most of the event logs and parameter combinations investigated in this work.
-However, improvements or variations of these strategies are likely possible.
+In any case, improvements or variations of the adaption strategies are likely possible.
 In fact, there is a multitude of options for delta adaption functions which do not necessarily need to be based on the parameters of place complexity, but may incorporate any information available at the place level.
 Examples include all kinds of relations between or constraints on the connected activities, token behavior and/or attributes of related activities or replayable traces.
 It would be particularly interesting to investigate to which degree the approach can be used to prioritize non-standard quality aspects, for example related to user interests such as compliance or performance.